-54 Woodlawn Rd, Dartmouth, Nova Scotia (on the corner of Woodlawn Road and Mount Edward Road).
+Where are you located? - 54 Woodlawn Rd, Dartmouth, Nova Scotia (on the corner of Woodlawn Road and Mount Edward Road).
 Bus routes 62 & 72.

-Our services are every Sunday at 10 AM.
-They usually last 1 hour and 15 minutes and are followed by a fellowship time to meet folks and share tea, coffee and a snack.
+What time do you meet? - Our services are every Sunday at 10 AM.
+They last approximately 1 hour and are sometimes followed by our Fellowship time, hosted by volunteers in our Brick Hall, a time to meet others and share refreshments.

 Do I need to pay? - You are not expected to give any money.
 Each service does include a voluntary offering if you wish to contribute to the work of the church.

 Are you a part of a denomination? - We are a congregation of the United Church of Canada.

 Do I have to be a good person? - No. None of us is good enough on our own, we need one another.
 If you are feeling like you need some support, help, and guidance in life, join us at Woodlawn where we share faith together.